Kalabhairava Ashtakam: The Song of the Lord of Time (Lyrics & Meaning)

 Om Shri Gurubhyo Namah.
 Jai Khyapa Parampara.

-If you find mistakes in this article, please understand I am a seeker and not a Sanskrit scholar.
-I have tried my best to make this easy to understand for all who seek Ma Kali and Kalabhairav baba.
-I have surrendered the outcome to them.
-Rest they will take care.
-I will keep writing when adesh comes.
+If you find mistakes in this article, please read it with that spirit.
+I am a seeker, not a Sanskrit scholar.
+I have tried to make this hymn easier to approach for those who feel drawn toward Ma Kali and Kalabhairava Baba.
+The outcome belongs to them.

 Spiritual Insight